 Sex Traffickers Sentenced to 40 years

 In Los Angeles, 15 women and girls were forced by a family-run human trafficking organization into prostitution.
-As a result of the investigation, seven Guatemalan and two Mexican nationals were found guilty of conspiracy, sex trafficking of children by force and importation and harboring of illegal aliens for purposes of prostitution.
+As a result of the investigation, seven Guatemalan and two Mexican nationals were found guilty of conspiracy, sex trafficking of children by force and importation and harboring of illegal noncitizens for purposes of prostitution.
 They received prison sentences ranging from two to 40 years depending on their level of involvement.

 Traffickers Arrested in Hair Braiding Salon

 In Newark, 20 young women and girls from Togo and Ghana were brought to the United States through a visa scheme, forced to work in hair braiding salons under appalling conditions, and subjected to physical abuse and threats.
-Six traffickers from Togo entered guilty pleas or were convicted by a jury for offenses involving forced labor, conspiracy, document servitude, visa fraud, transportation of a minor across state lines to engage in criminal sexual activity and alien smuggling.
+Six traffickers from Togo entered guilty pleas or were convicted by a jury for offenses involving forced labor, conspiracy, document servitude, visa fraud, transportation of a minor across state lines to engage in criminal sexual activity and noncitizen smuggling.

 Cooperation with Mexican Law Enforcement Rescues 24 Victims